V-Squared/V-Squared.github.io/plan/flow/writing/intro.md

 For V² Senior Editors, Writers, Producers and Publishers this article series is a must read.
 For junior staff and contributing writers these articles are optional.

+If you are managing a team of writers and publishers in a place without documented style guides and workflows this article series could be your nirvana.

 ## The Complete Article Series